Heading to the south of Italy and looking for the best places to visit in Puglia?

 2. Polignano a Mare

 Polignano a Mare is one of the most beautiful Italian coastal towns.
 Sure, the beach here is stony (walking on it barefoot isn’t much fun).
-But the dramatic cliffside location and sparkling blue waters make this one of the most breathtaking Puglian destinations to visit.
+But the dramatic cliffside location and sparkling blue waters make this one of the most beautiful places in Puglia.

-Monopoli also consists of old buildings made from white stone, built along the coast.
+Monopoli also consists of old white stone buildings built along the coast.
 There are many magnificent churches around here, built with incredible detail and artistic touches.
 Simply walking through the old streets of this town is a real joy.

 Visitors can still enjoy the warm coastline, with some inviting rocky areas to swim from.
-There are some great cafes and trattorias around here that offer a laid back, non-touristy experience.
+Some great cafes and trattorias around here offer a laid-back, non-touristy experience.

 Ostuni in Apulia, Italy, is a city with a truly spectacular location.
-Also known as ‘The White City’ thanks to its iconic white stone building, Ostuni is a destination that any Puglia visitors should definitely check out.
+Also known as ‘The White City’ thanks to its iconic white stone building, Ostuni might just be one of the best cities to visit in Puglia.

-This is one of the best places to visit in Puglia to just absorb the unique environment, culture, and history of the region.
+This is one of the best places to go in Puglia just to absorb the region's unique environment, culture, and history.

 Otranto, Puglia, is one of the top coastal destinations in the region.
 This town, built right along the clear blue water, is one of the great gems of southern Italy.

-Some major points of interest include the 15th century Aragonese Castle, and the Otranto Cathedral – dating back to the 11th century.
-The old harbor is also a beautiful part of the town, with the Torre Matta tower offering panoramic views out over the coastline.
+Some major points of interest include the 15th century Aragonese Castle and the Otranto Cathedral – dating back to the 11th century.
+The old harbor is also a beautiful part of the town, with the Torre Matta tower offering panoramic views over the coastline.

 6. Martina Franca

-Enjoy a drink in one of the beautiful piazzas here, and simply watch the world go by.
+Enjoy a drink in one of the beautiful piazzas, and watch the world go by.

 - Basilica di Santa Croce (a simply amazing church)